55: No Such Thing As Samurai Nail Clippers

 Yeah,

+you had groaning pie.
 It sounds like it's straight out of Harry Potter.
-A groaning pie.

-In the Navy, of course, they would have lots of alcohol.
+In the navy, of course, they would have lots of alcohol.
 The daily ration up until 1740 was half a pint of neat rum twice a day.

+Here are a few.
 Put him in the hole with an angry weasel.

 stick him in a bag and beat him senseless was another one and the other one is put him in the hold with a captain's daughter